 When you want to increase your current credit line, you can request a credit limit increase from your credit card issuer.
 However, there are various qualification requirements you may have to meet in order to get a higher spending balance.

-Increases are typically awarded several months after an account opening.
+When it comes to how long it takes to increase a credit limit, increases are typically awarded several months after an account opening.
 When you request more money, your card issuer will analyze your spending behavior, payment history, credit score, and income.
 And even if you are a responsible cardholder, you can get denied an increase if you already received one or your financial situation remains unchanged.

 References: